How does it work?

 We sell a very wide variety of objects, but specialise in antiques.
 We do sell some modern design items, but on the whole don’t sell items like televisions, unless they come out of house clearances.
 We aim for lots being worth a minimum of £60 – £100 although can take items in less than that if they are combined together with others to make a bigger lot.
 If you are unsure what to bring to the saleroom for a valuation, telephone the office and speak to a valuer.

 Chiswick Auctions valuation department is supported by four full time valuers.
 Together they offer many years of varied experience of the antique trade, including periods at both Sotheby’s and Christies.
-Valuations can either be carried out at your premises, or if you come to the saleroom, on a Wednesday, Thursday or Friday.
-Monday and Tuesday valuations can be arranged by telephoning the office to organise beforehand.
-Valuations for sale are carried out free of charge and without obligation.
+Valuations can either be carried out at your premises, or if you come to the saleroom, on a Monday – Friday.
+(Saturday’s by appointment) Valuations for sale are carried out free of charge and without obligation.

 Where a visit is not practical, valuations can also be carried out via photographs.
 These can be posted or sent electronically.
 There is a form on this website under ‘electronic valuations’ at the top of this page whereby you can send a photograph of an item for sale.
 If you have several photos, these can be emailed in bulk to: firstname.lastname@example.org — please if you are doing it this way limit the file sizes to under 1mb for each photo.